MLB Trade Rumors: Chicago White Sox Pitcher James Shields Drawing Trade Interest, Per ‘670 The Score’

 What a far cry from seasons prior for James Shields.

-It has become somewhat of a bounce back season for the veteran right-hander, whose struggles over the last couple of years are well-documented.
-James Shields has dealt with a lost of velocity and command of his pitches within the past three seasons.
+It has become somewhat of a bounce-back season for the veteran right-hander, whose struggles over the last couple of years are well-documented.
+James Shields has dealt with a loss of velocity and command of his pitches within the past three seasons.

 As a result, Shields’ earned run average skyrocketed.
 His first year and a half with the Chicago White Sox were miserable.
 Determined to right the ship, Shields made some offseason changes.